-- 1 While you are sitting or inactive, press UP or DOWN to view the pulse oximeter glance. - 2 Wait until the watch begins the pulse oximeter reading. - 3 Remain motionless for up to 30 seconds.
+- 1 While you are sitting or inactive, press UP or DOWN from the watch face to view the pulse oximeter glance. - 2 Press GPS to view glance details and begin a pulse oximeter reading. - 3 Remain motionless for up to 30 seconds.